DETAILED ACTION

 However, in an analogous stimulation method of stimulating a human or animal patient to ventilate the patient or to assist breathing of the patient field of endeavor, Yun discloses a stimulation method of stimulating a human or animal patient to ventilate the patient or to assist breathing of the patient (Yun in at least abstract, fig. 1, fig. 3, [0004], [0008], [0024], [0043-0044], [0064] for example discloses stimulation method of stimulating a human or animal patient to ventilate the patient or to assist breathing of the patient.
 See at least Yun abstract “electrically stimulating or sensing motion of the diaphragm, and electrically stimulating the heart in a subject in a manner effective to produce respiratory sinus arrhythmia.”; [0024] “stimulator may further include a pulse generator configured to deliver stimulating pulses, either to the same electrodes used for sensing or to additional stimulation electrodes.
 The stimulation electrodes may also be placed adjacent to the phrenic nerve at some point along its length to provide stimulation pulse to the nerves, which in turn innervate the diaphragm muscle causing contractions and resulting respiration.”), comprising:

-wherein the sensor unit comprises a hyperventilation sensor to sense a presence of hyperventilation of the patient (Yun in at least fig. 1, fig. 3, [0043-0045] for example discloses the sensor unit comprises a hyperventilation sensor to sense a presence of hyperventilation of the patient.
+wherein the abnormality is when the rate or tidal volume of breathing eliminates more carbon dioxide than the body can produce (Yun in at least fig. 1, fig. 3, [0043-0045] for example discloses hyperventilation breathing irregularity.
 See at least Yun [0043] “Hyperventilation may be detected when the respiratory rate or frequency is above a programmed rate.
 Complete apnea or central apnea is defined as a condition where there is no effective EMG signal or phrenic nerve signal… device may be programmed to first detect the hyperventilation and wait for a preprogrammed time to be considered apnea.”; [0044] “Phrenic nerve or EMG activity sensed … may indicate the onset of …hyperventilation…Similarly, diaphragm EMG …. may be used to determine …hyperventilation”), and wherein the abnormality is when a presence of hyperventilation of the patient is identified, the hyperventilation sensor unit (Yun in at least fig. 1, fig. 3, [0024], [0043], [0064] for example discloses the sensor unit comprises a hyperventilation sensor to sense a presence of hyperventilation of the patient, and wherein the abnormality is when a presence of hyperventilation of the patient is identified, the hyperventilation sensor unit.
 See at least Yun [0043] “Hyperventilation may be detected when the respiratory rate or frequency is above a programmed rate … device may be programmed to first detect the hyperventilation and wait for a preprogrammed time to be considered apnea.”;).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the sensor types used in the stimulation method of stimulating a human or animal patient to ventilate the patient or to assist breathing of the patient as taught by Meyyappan, by further including hyperventilation sensor to sense a presence of hyperventilation of the patient, and wherein the abnormality is when a presence of hyperventilation of the patient is identified, the hyperventilation sensor unit, as taught by Yun.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the sensor types used in the stimulation method of stimulating a human or animal patient to ventilate the patient or to assist breathing of the patient as taught by Meyyappan as modified by Mechlenburg, by further including hyperventilation sensor to sense a presence of hyperventilation of the patient, and wherein the abnormality is when a presence of hyperventilation of the patient is identified, the hyperventilation sensor unit, as taught by Yun.
 A person of ordinary skill would have been motivated to do so, with a reasonable expectation of success, for the advantage of to determine if certain breathing disorders like hyperventilation are present, and when and how to stimulate respiration in the presence of low oxygenation condition such as hyperventilation disorders (Yun, [0044]).

 Contingently Allowable Subject-Matter

-Additionally, as per dependent claims 58, 66, 68, dependent claims 58, 66, 68 are being objected to as being dependent upon a rejected base claim, but would be allowable if rewritten in independent form including all of the limitations of the base claim and any intervening claims in addition to overcoming any other rejections/objections enumerated above.
+As per dependent claims 58, 66, 68, dependent claims 58, 66, 68 are being objected to as being dependent upon a rejected base claim, but would be allowable if rewritten in independent form including all of the limitations of the base claim and any intervening claims in addition to overcoming any other rejections/objections enumerated above.

 The following is a statement of reasons for the indication of allowable subject matter:

-As per dependent Claim 58, none of the prior art discloses stimulation arrangement … wherein the sensor unit comprises a hyperventilation sensor to sense a presence of hyperventilation of the patient, and the abnormality is when a presence of hyperventilation of the patient is identified, the hyperventilation sensor comprising at least one of an airflow sensor configured to be arranged at the patient to sense an air flow in the respiratory system of the patient, wherein the feedback signal is an airflow signal, and the control unit is configured such that the evaluated airflow signal represents hyperventilation when a breathing frequency determined from the airflow signal exceeds a threshold frequency of 15 per minute or more… a carbon dioxide sensor configured to be arranged at the patient to sense carbon dioxide levels in the air or blood of the patient, wherein the feedback signal is a carbon dioxide signal, and the control unit is configured such that the evaluated carbon dioxide signal represents hyperventilation when a carbon dioxide level determined from the carbon dioxide signal is below a carbon dioxide threshold of 22 mmol/L or less including all of the limitations, features, combination and arrangement of features of their respective base claim and any intervening claims.
+As per dependent Claim 58, none of the prior art discloses stimulation arrangement … wherein the sensor unit comprises a hyperventilation sensor to sense a presence of hyperventilation of the patient, and the abnormality is … a presence of hyperventilation of the patient is identified, the hyperventilation sensor comprising at least one of an airflow sensor configured to be arranged at the patient to sense an air flow in the respiratory system of the patient, wherein the feedback signal is an airflow signal, and the control unit is configured in a manner that the evaluated airflow signal represents hyperventilation … a breathing frequency determined from the airflow signal exceeds a threshold frequency of 15 per minute or more; or a carbon dioxide sensor configured to be arranged at the patient to sense carbon dioxide levels in the air or blood of the patient, wherein the feedback signal is a carbon dioxide signal, and

-As per dependent Claim 66, none of the prior art discloses a stimulation method of stimulating a human or animal patient to ventilate the patient or to assist breathing of the patient wherein the sensor unit comprises: a pressure sensor unit to sense a pressure of the respiratory system of the patient, and wherein the abnormality is when a positive end-expiratory pressure, PEEP, is below a predefined pressure threshold, the pressure sensor unit including an airway pressure sensor and the feedback signal is a pressure signal with an airway pressure component, and an esophageal pressure sensor and the pressure signal has an esophageal pressure component, and wherein evaluating the feedback signal includes evaluating the pressure signal provided by the pressure sensor unit and comprises calculating a transpulmonary pressure by subtracting the esophageal pressure component of the pressure signal from the airway pressure component of the pressure signal including all of the limitations, features, steps, combination and arrangement of features and steps of their respective base claim and any intervening claims.
+As per dependent Claim 66, none of the prior art discloses a stimulation method of stimulating a human or animal patient to ventilate the patient or to assist breathing of the patient … wherein the sensor unit comprises: a pressure sensor unit to sense a pressure of the respiratory system of the patient, and wherein the abnormality is … a positive end-expiratory pressure, (PEEP) is below a predefined pressure threshold, the pressure sensor unit including an airway pressure sensor and the feedback signal is a pressure signal with an airway pressure component, and an esophageal pressure sensor and the pressure signal has an esophageal pressure component, and wherein evaluating the feedback signal includes evaluating the pressure signal provided by the pressure sensor unit and comprises calculating a transpulmonary pressure by subtracting the esophageal pressure component of the pressure signal from the airway pressure component of the pressure signal including all of the limitations, features, steps, combination and arrangement of features and steps of their respective base claim and any intervening claims.

-As per dependent Claim 68, none of the prior art a stimulation method of stimulating a human or animal patient to ventilate the patient or to assist breathing of the patient wherein the hyperventilation sensor comprises at least one of:an airflow sensor configured to be arranged at the patient to sense an air flow in the respiratory system of the patient, wherein the feedback signal is an airflow signal, and the evaluated airflow signal represents hyperventilation when a breathing frequency determined from the airflow signal exceeds a threshold frequency of 15 per minute or more; and/or a carbon dioxide sensor configured to be arranged at the patient to sense carbon dioxide levels in the air or blood of the patient, wherein the feedback signal is a carbon dioxide signal, and the evaluated carbon dioxide signal represents hyperventilation when a carbon dioxide level determined from the carbon dioxide signal is below a carbon dioxide threshold of 22 mmol/L or less including all of the limitations, features, steps, combination and arrangement of features and steps of their respective base claim and any intervening claims.
+As per dependent Claim 68, none of the prior art a stimulation method of stimulating a human or animal patient to ventilate the patient or to assist breathing of the patient wherein the hyperventilation sensor comprises at least one of: an airflow sensor configured to be arranged at the patient to sense an air flow in the respiratory system of the patient, wherein the feedback signal is an airflow signal, and the evaluated airflow signal represents hyperventilation …a breathing frequency determined from the airflow signal exceeds a threshold frequency of 15 per minute or more; and/or carbon dioxide sensor configured to be arranged at the patient to sense carbon dioxide levels in the air or blood of the patient, wherein the feedback signal is a carbon dioxide signal, and the evaluated carbon dioxide signal represents hyperventilation …a carbon dioxide level determined from the carbon dioxide signal is below a carbon dioxide threshold of 22 mmol/L or less including all of the limitations, features, steps, combination and arrangement of features and steps of their respective base claim and any intervening claims.

 Prior art US 20150367127 A1 to Meyyappan et al. discloses Transvascular diaphragm pacing systems (TDPS) and methods for providing respiratory therapy to a patient.
 The systems and methods make best use of the contractile properties of the diaphragm muscle and prevent muscle disuse and muscle atrophy.
 This can be carried out by engaging the phrenic nerves using patterned functional electrical stimulation applied to endovascular electrodes that are temporarily and reversibly inserted in central veins of the patient, such as the left subclavian vein and the superior vena cava.
 The TDPS can be designed to seamlessly interface with any commercially available positive-pressure ventilatory assistance/support equipment such as is commonly in use in hospital intensive care units (ICU) for treating critically ill patients with breathing insufficiencies, pain, trauma, sepsis or neurological diseases or deficits.